Joby Aviation takes flight into the public markets via a SPAC merger – TechCrunch

-Joby Aviation, a startup that has spent a more than a decade developing an all-electric, vertical take-off and landing passenger aircraft, will become a public company through a merger with Reinvent Technology Partners, a special purpose acquisition company from well-known investor and LinkedIn co-founder Reid Hoffman.
+Joby Aviation, a startup that has spent a more than a decade developing an all-electric, vertical take-off and landing passenger aircraft, will become a public company through a merger with Reinvent Technology Partners, a special purpose acquisition company from well-known investor and LinkedIn co-founder Reid Hoffman and Zynga founder Mark Pincus.

 The combined company, which will be listed on the New York Stock Exchange, will have a pro forma implied valuation of $6.6 billion.
 Through the deal, Joby is capturing $1.6 billion in cash proceeds — $690 million of which will come from Reinvent’s cash in trust and an $835 million from private investors The Baupost Group, funds and accounts managed by BlackRock, Fidelity Management & Research LLC and Baillie Gifford.
 A $75 million convertible note, from Uber, will also be converted into common stock at a $10 per share value.

-While SPAC deals typically put in place terms to prevent major shareholders from pulling out their money, this merger puts a long-term lock-up on founder JoeBen Bevirt’s shares for up to five years.
+While blank-check mergers typically put in place terms to prevent investors from pulling out their money, this one places a lock up on all major shareholders, including on the SPAC side, to ensure significant long-term alignment.
 The deal also includes an earnout structure with full vesting that cannot be realized until the share price reaches $50 per share, which implies more than a $30 billion market capitalization.

 Joby plans to use the capital to fund the launch of passenger service, which is expected to begin in 2024.
 The company still must complete certification of its aircraft and develop manufacturing facilities, but it is already on its way to achieving both.